n8cotoa/anagrams-antigrams/README.md

 ## Specs/Steps

 * Program will check if words are anagrams
-  * Input: ruby, bury
+  * Input: 'ruby', 'bury'
   * Output: true

+* Program will check if words are antigrams
+  * Input: 'hi', 'bye'
+  * Output: 'is Antigram'

 * Program will account for different letter casing
-  * Input: Tea, Eat
+  * Input: 'Tea', 'Eat'
   * Output: tea, eat

 * Program will account for different word lengths
-  * Input: Teas, eat
+  * Input: 'Teas', 'eat'
   * Output: 'These words are different lengths'

 * Program will remove punctuation and other special characters